tannerbender/Breakout/README.md

-# Breakout
+# Project-Template-Godot
-A vanilla breakout game
+A generic template for a Godot project